visualbasic6/google-drive-infoleak/README.md

 how to install:

-1. use google developers console generate api credentials after enabling drive api on a new project
+1. use google developers console to generate api credentials *after enabling drive api* on a new project
 2. edit index.php with clientid, clientsecret and redirecturi values
 3. your redirecturi value must be the url that points to index.php.